crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 ls -lhs /home/genomes/fasta/Capra_hircus.ARS1.dna.toplevel.*
 ```

-_Q7 (optional): Use `head` to read the name of the very first sequence._
+_Q6 (optional): Use `head` to read the name of the very first sequence._

 We will now use a loop to align each set of sequences to the domestic goat genome.
 The tool is called `bowtie2` (see also Course 2).

 Install the missing tools
-`micromamba install bowtie2 freebayes vcftools`
+`micromamba install samtools bowtie2 freebayes vcftools`

-The code below will run for a few minutes!
+The code below will run for a few minutes - be patient.

 ```
 # we define a variable to shorten the long path